Set up Cloud Discovery

 Continuous reports - Analyze all logs that are forwarded from your network using Cloud App Security.
 They provide improved visibility over all data, and automatically identify anomalous use using either the Machine Learning anomaly detection engine or by using custom policies that you define.
 These reports can be created by connecting in the following ways:

-- Windows Defender ATP integration: Cloud App Security integrates with Windows Defender Advanced Threat Protection (ATP) natively, to simplify rollout of Cloud Discovery, extend Cloud Discovery capabilities beyond your corporate network, and enable machine-based investigation.
+- Microsoft Defender ATP integration: Cloud App Security integrates with Microsoft Defender Advanced Threat Protection (ATP) natively, to simplify rollout of Cloud Discovery, extend Cloud Discovery capabilities beyond your corporate network, and enable machine-based investigation.

 - Log collector: Log collectors enable you to easily automate log upload from your network.
 The log collector runs on your network and receives logs over Syslog or FTP.